Project Mobius : edify

 Duration: 1st October 2018 - 30th September 2021

-Project Mobius will begin with the creation of ten VR applications, each of which will enable a teaching intervention that is simply not possible without immersive technology.
-These apps span all four colleges of the University of Glasgow, and the ideas behind them were selected from dozens of entries into a VR Teaching Competition held at the University in 2017.
-Geology, Data Science, Anatomy, Immunology, Philosophy, History, Physics, Chemistry and Physiology are all represented in this initial tranche of apps - see acknowldegements below for a list of contributing staff.
+Project Mobius began with the creation of ten VR applications, each of which designed to enable a teaching intervention that is simply not possible without immersive technology.
+These apps spanned all four colleges of the University of Glasgow, and the ideas behind them were selected from dozens of entries into a VR Teaching Competition held at the University in 2017.
+Geology, Data Science, Anatomy, Immunology, Philosophy, History, Physics, Chemistry and Physiology are all represented in this initial tranche of exemplar teaching interventions - see acknowldegements below for a list of contributing staff.

-Key phrases: Immersive learning; Virtual reality Teaching; Big learning data; Smarter education.
+Key phrases: Immersive learning; Virtual reality Teaching; Big learning data; Smarter education; edify; VR By Proxy.

-Our ten pathfinder apps were proposed and championed by teachers within the University of Glasgow, for the benefit of their students.
+Our ten exemplar teaching ideas were proposed and championed by teachers within the University of Glasgow, for the benefit of their students.
 Here we acknowledge their ongoing contribution: